LexLoki/pybdm-lba/README.rst

 .. image:: https://zenodo.org/badge/157923784.svg
   :target: https://zenodo.org/doi/10.5281/zenodo.10652064

+This fork is an extension with a dataset of CTM values of strings produced by Linear Bounded Automata (LBA) instead of Turing Machines.

 The Block Decomposition Method (BDM) approximates algorithmic complexity of a dataset of arbitrary size, that is, the length of the shortest computer program that generates it.
 This is not trivial as algorithmic complexity